elishacloud/Silent-Hill-2-Enhancements/AudioScripts/BGM/README.md

 ### Multiplexed files:

+[In reference to the extracted, individual BGM audio files:](#audio-files) If the filename is `bgm_###.wav` then it will be saved out as an individual ADX file (`bgm_###.adx`) upon conversion to its game-ready file.
+If the filename is `bgm_###_####.wav` then it will be contained inside an AIX multiplex file (as `bgm_###.aix`) with all other tracks that share the same naming convention.

-The AIX files can include multiple ADX files in them.
-For example `bgm_115.aix` includes the following files in it:
+For example `bgm_115.aix` would include the following files in it:
 * bgm_115_0000.adx
 * bgm_115_0001.adx
 * bgm_115_0002.adx
 * bgm_115_0003.adx
 * bgm_115_0004.adx

-** NOTE: All of the audio files in an AIX multiplex file needs to be the exact same length, format and have the exact same audio metadata in them for them to work correctly with Silent Hill 2.
+** NOTE: All of the audio files in an AIX multiplex file needs to be the exact same length, format, and have the exact same audio metadata in them for them to work correctly with Silent Hill 2.
 In addition, ADX metadata is not supported with multiplexed AIX files in Silent Hill 2.

 ### Looping:
 All of the BGM files in Silent Hill 2 should loop.

+Audio tracks (`bgm_###_####.wav`) that are inside of an AIX multiplex file (`bgm_###.aix`) loop automatically from the very beginning to very end.
+Therefor, no specific looping parameters need to be made for these files, as their looping parameters cannot be adjusted.

+For audio (`bgm_###.wav`) that is saved out as individual ADX files (`bgm_###.adx`), these files will need to have looping parameters specified.
 To do this requires modification of the adx file metadata.
 The `adxencd.exe` tool has two parameters to handle this.
 The first is `-lps` and the second is `-lpe`.  `-lps` stands for "loop start" and indicates the first audio [sample](https://en.wikipedia.org/wiki/Sampling_(signal_processing)) of the area in the file where you want to loop.  `-lpe` stands for "loop end" and indicates the last audio sample that you want to include in the loop.
-A loop can start or end anywhere in the wav file
+A loop can start or end anywhere in the wav file.

 The `Build-Dialog-Files.bat` file should be modified with the loop parameters before running it so that you ensure that these files loop correctly.